gabentho/Groupwork-DataAnalysis/Scoping_Document.md

 We took inspiration from existing visualizations such as [MBTA Data Visualizations](http://mbtaviz.github.io/), which demonstrate how urban mobility data can be effectively communicated through simple and clear visuals.
 However, we also developed many of our own ideas and showed creativity throughout the project, especially in how we merged hourly data and visualized station-level patterns.

-We also developed numerous ideas ourselves and demonstrated great creativity throughout the project.

 ### Data Sources

 Dataset(s):